eric2323223/jekyll-now/drafts/LOSS.md

      - global minimum is not differenciable

 #### how to solve these problem?
-it looks like GD is the only option but unfortunately have very few chance  to  find a global minimum of a practical loss function, then how can we solve this issue?
+it looks like GD is the only option for machine learning tasks but unfortunately have very few chance  to  find a global minimum of a practical loss function, then how can we solve this issue?
+The answer is SGD
 - choose better loss function
     - surrogate loss function
 - SGD